shangmingwu/noisya55616.github.io-archive/_posts/2020-05-26-quotient-identity.md

 $$\int_{1}^{a} \frac{1}{x} dx + \int_{1}^{b} \frac{1}{x} dx = \int_{1}^{ab} \frac{1}{x}dx$$

 How would we go about proving this?
-Let's start by evaluating each side of this euqation first.
+Let's start by evaluating each side of this equation first.
 We'll start with the left side.

 $$\begin{eqnarray}
 \int_{1}^{a} \frac{1}{x} dx + \int_{1}^{b} \frac{1}{x} dx &=& ln |a| - ln |1| + ln |b| - ln|1| \nonumber \\